E-commerce

 FAQ

-What is the difference between a conversion funnel and a conversion rate?
+What is the difference between a conversion funnel and conversion rate?

-The conversion rate is a ratio.
-The funnel shows the steps that lead to that ratio and makes it possible to see where users leave the journey.
+Conversion rate is a ratio.
+The funnel shows the steps that lead to that ratio and makes it possible to see where users drop out of the journey.

 How many steps should an e-commerce funnel have?

-Enough to make good decisions, but not so many that it becomes unreadable.
+Enough to make good decisions, but not so many that it becomes hard to read.
 To start, 4 to 5 well-chosen steps are often enough.

 Not necessarily.
-For a more accurate business view, it is useful to add retention, repeat purchase, and even returns and support.
+For a more accurate business view, it is useful to add loyalty, repurchase, and even returns and support.

 Why does my funnel leak mostly on mobile?

 Often because of readability, the keyboard, speed, third-party scripts, or forms that are too heavy.
-Mobile is less tolerant of friction.
+Mobile handles friction less well.

 How can AI help a funnel?

-By quickly answering doubts that prevent users from moving from one step to the next: product, size, delivery, return, compatibility, availability.
+By quickly answering the doubts that prevent the user from moving from one step to the next: product, size, delivery, returns, compatibility, availability.

 Go further